 Overview of Dining Out Expenses

-In 2024, Australians are experiencing moderate prices when it comes to dining out.
+In 2024, food prices in Australia are moderate when it comes to dining out, adding another layer to food expenses in Australia.
 While the exact cost can vary depending on the type of restaurant and location, budget-conscious travelers can enjoy a meal at a local budget restaurant for around $10 to $15 per person.
 Mid-range restaurants may charge between $20 and $40 per person.

 For those who opt for a more luxurious dining experience, the costs can be significantly higher.
 These prices are indicative of the general cost of eating out in Australia, which is comparable to other countries within the Pacific region, like New Zealand or French Polynesia.